iterate-ch/cyberduck.io/content/pages/changelog/3.6/Press_3.6_en.md

+Title: Press Release Cyberduck 3.6
+Slug: changelog/pr/3.6
+Status: hidden

-FOR IMMEDIATE RELEASE
+### FOR IMMEDIATE RELEASE

-Cyberduck 3.6 Released
+## Cyberduck 3.6 Released

-Bern, Sep 06, 2010
+_Bern, Sep 06, 2010_

 A major new version of Cyberduck is now available, with a plethora of new features and bugfixes but most promimently support for Google Storage and file versioning in Amazon S3.